bluesky66-dev/kibana/x-pack/plugins/infra/docs/arch.md

 This term is used to describe the location of business logic.
 Each use-case in your app should maintain its own lib.

 Now there are 2 types of libs.
-A "regular lib" would be something like a lib for interacting with Kibana APIs, with something like a parent app adapter.
+A "regular lib" would be something like a lib for interacting with HyperSec Kibana APIs, with something like a parent app adapter.
 The other is a "domain lib", and would be something like a hosts, or logging lib that might have composed into it an Elasicsearch adapter.

 For the cases on this application, we might have a Logs, Hosts, Containers, Services, ParentApp, and Settings libs, just as an example.
 Libs should only have 1 Lib per use-case.